Ben-cpy/ContextPack-Pro/README.md

 | `copyContext.maxChars` | `40000` | Character limit for the clipboard payload; optional sections are truncated if the limit is exceeded. |
 | `copyContext.structureMode` | `smart` | Select `full` for the entire tree or `smart` to expand only the tracked files while keeping the top-level overview. |

-## Privacy & Limitations
+## Heads up

-- Clipboard payloads may include proprietary or sensitive information—review before sharing externally.
+- Check what you're copying before pasting it publicly—could have sensitive stuff
-- Binary files and files blocked by ignore rules are skipped automatically.
+- Binary files and ignored folders get skipped automatically
-- Extremely large repositories may require adjusting `copyContext.maxChars` or `copyContext.maxFiles`.
+- Huge repos?
+Tweak `maxChars` or `maxFiles` in settings

-## Roadmap Highlights
+## Coming soon

-- Change detection for diffs (`git diff` integration).
+- `git diff` support to show what changed
-- Improved relevance heuristics and chunked outputs for long files.
+- Smarter file selection and chunking for long files
-- Intelligent grouping for multi-root workspaces.
+- Better handling of multi-root workspaces